i>clicker Student Response System

 - Work with any computer program, not just PowerPoint.

-- Include web-based clickers, in addition to or instead of hand-held clicker units, for students who already bring a laptop or smartphone to class.
+- Include web-based clickers, in addition to or instead of hand-held clicker units, for students who already bring laptops or smartphones to class.

 Schedule a consultation with your TLT Liaison to explore how clickers might be integrated into your courses: